Intevel/directus-logsnag/README.md

 1. Firstly create a LogSnag account
 2. Create your LogSnag project and your channels
-3. Get your LogSnag API Token, you can find, generate or revoke your API tokens from the API page under settings.
+3. Get your LogSnag API Token, from the API page under settings.
+Generate or revoke your API tokens there.
-4. Clone this repository, and copy the file from `dist` to your directus extensions folder `/extensions/hooks/directus-logsnag/`.
+4. Clone this repository, copy the file from `dist` to your directus extensions folder `/extensions/hooks/directus-logsnag/`.
-5. Now you can configure ✨
+5. Now you can get started with configuring ✨

 ## Configuration
 Your configuration file should be in your directus extensions folder under `/extensions/hooks/directus-logsnag/logsnag.config.json`.